evansbenj/2024_BIO722/7_Stacks_and_Structure.md

 ## A quick example of plotting with `R`

-To use `R` on this system, we need to load a module.
-Please type this:

-`module load app/R`

-Now we can plot this by making a file and pasting these data in this file:

-`emacs assignments`

-If you now paste the data beginning with the line `1 PF515_sorte...` and save it (`Ctrl-X` and then `Ctrl-S`) and exit (`Ctrl-X` and then `Ctrl-C`) we can easily plot the data with R.  To do this type: `R`.
-This should open up the `R` environment.
+We can plot this by making a file and pasting these data in a file using your favorite text editor.
+Please paste the data beginning with the line `1 PF515_sorte...` and save it.
+THen type: `R` to open up the `R` environment.

 Now import the data:

 `>` `dat<-read.table(file="assignments")`